3. Create Proof-of-Contribution Job

 2. Open the Actions tab for your fork and enable GitHub Actions (if prompted).

-3. In a local terminal, download your fork, replacing YOUR_GITHUB_USERNAME:
+3. In a local terminal in your workspace root, download your fork, replacing YOUR_GITHUB_USERNAME:

 git clone https://github.com/YOUR_GITHUB_USERNAME/vana-satya-proof-template-py.git